A robust approach for time-bin encoded photonic quantum information protocols

 \parTitle{Measurement scheme} The goal here is to use HOM interference to perform arbitrary projective measurements on an unknown target time-bin encoded quantum state $\ket{\Psi_{\mathrm{target}}}$.
 Suppose the temporal wavefunction of a reference state is prepared in the state $\ket{\Phi_{\mathrm{ref}}}$.
-Then, one performs a HOM experiment (see Fig.~\ref{fig:concept}), interfering the two photons on a beam splitter (BS).
+Then, one performs a HOM experiment (Fig.~\ref{fig:concept}a) interfering the two photons on a beam splitter (BS).
 The probability $P_{ab}$ of measuring a coincidence event between the two outputs of the BS (anti-bunching), given that the photons are indistinguishable in all other degrees of freedom besides time and path, will depend on their overlap~\cite{hong1987measurement,garcia2013swap}, which in the case of pure reference state reads:

-One can realize arbitrary projections on a target (pure or mixed) photon by preparing a suitable (pure) reference photon and performing a HOM interference experiment.
-This kind of measurement is general and can be applied, in principle, to any photonic degree of freedom (for polarization and hybrid polarization-time states see Refs.~\cite{tsujimoto2023quantum,Temporao2024,pilnyak2019quantum}).
-Furthermore, different kinds of light sources can be used as a reference~\cite{tsujimoto2023quantum}.

-The minimum delay required in principle to resolve two time bins is limited only by the coherence length of the employed single photons.
+Arbitrary projections onto a target photon (either pure or mixed) can be realized by preparing a suitable (pure) reference photon and performing a HOM interference experiment.
+This type of measurement is general and can, in principle, be applied to any photonic degree of freedom (for polarization and hybrid polarization-time states see Refs.~\cite{tsujimoto2023quantum, Temporao2024, pilnyak2019quantum}, for frequency-temporal shape see \cite{wasilewski2007spectral,thiel2020single}).
+Additionally, various other types of light sources can serve as a reference, provided the overlap between the reference and target photonic wavefunctions (which may include non-time degrees of freedom) is properly accounted for in Eq.~\eqref{eq:homoverlap}~\cite{tsujimoto2023quantum}.
+The minimum delay required to resolve two successive time-bins is fundamentally limited only by the coherence length of the single photons employed.
 This minimal delay maximizes the robustness against noise during preparation, transmission, and measurement.

-Although we focus on time-bin qubits in the first part of this work, the scheme can be directly generalized to arbitrary high-dimensional states.
-This is because relation \eqref{eq:homoverlap} provides information on the overlap between photonic states, independently of their dimensionality.
-Hence, given the ability to prepare arbitrary reference states, the measurement scheme applies to any time-bin encoded quantum state (qudit).
+The scheme can be directly generalized to arbitrary high-dimensional states because Eq.~\eqref{eq:homoverlap} provides information on the overlap between photonic states regardless of their dimensionality.
+Hence, assuming the ability to prepare arbitrary reference states, the measurement scheme applies to any time-bin encoded quantum state (qudit).
+We also note that the error on overlap estimation through HOM interference is, in principle, independent of the dimensionality of the involved systems \cite{zhan2025experimental}.